CI

 Adding New Test

-Usually, it is enough to add a single line to the test matrix and your tests will become part of tt-mlir CI.
+Usually, it is enough to add a single line to the test matrix and your tests will become part of the tt-mlir CI.
 Here is a checklist of what you should decide before adding it:

-- Are your test run with
+- Do your tests run with

 Consider

-Here are few things to consider:
+Here are a few things to consider:

 - Design your